profile-1/profile-1/README.md

 - 👋 Hi, I’m @profile-1
 - I'm a student of Computer Science at the University of Washington.
-This repo is gonna be for random stuff i feel like making to get more accustomed to programming!
+This repo is gonna be for random stuff i feel like making

 <!---
 profile-1/profile-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.